 There is also less restriction on the purposes of a CIC than a charity, the objects of which must be exclusively charitable.
 A CIC must satisfy the “community interest test” by showing that a reasonable person might consider that its activities are being carried on for the benefit of the community.
 Not all of the activities carried on by a CIC need directly benefit the community but everything a CIC does should somehow contribute towards benefiting the community it is set up to serve.
 However, political activities are specifically excluded.

 The articles of association for CICs can be flexible, provided they contain a few key restrictions, the most notable one being the “asset lock”.
 This provides that the CIC cannot transfer its assets (including any profits or other surpluses generated by its activities) for less than market value unless transferring them to another CIC or charity or if the transfer is for the benefit of the community it was set up to serve.
 The asset lock protects the assets of the CIC and ensures that the assets and profits of the CIC will be devoted to the benefit of the community and not for rewarding shareholders and directors.

-There is an exception for CICs that wish to pay dividends to their shareholders, which is permissible provided such dividends do not exceed the "dividend cap".
-Since October 2014, the cap has had two elements:
+There is an exception for CICs that wish to pay dividends to their shareholders, which is permissible provided such dividends do not exceed the “dividend cap”.
+The cap has three elements:

-- 1. a maximum aggregate dividend (which is currently 35 per cent of distributable profits); and
+- a maximum aggregate dividend (which is currently 35 per cent of distributable profits);

 There is no possibility of a CIC circumventing these restrictions by converting into an ordinary company.
 A CIC can only cease to be such by dissolution.
 In this case any assets it owns after settlement of all its debts and liabilities will be transferred to another asset-locked body (which may be named in its articles or otherwise approved by the CIC Regulator), or by converting into a charity, in which case its income and assets will protected from distribution to members by charity law.